-- 1. Go to Admin > General Configuration . - 2.
-In the General Settings section, change the value of File Upload Max Size (MB) to 1024 then click on Save .
+- 1. Go to Administration > Artifactory . - 2.
+In the General Settings section, change the value of File Upload In UI Max Size (MB) to 1024 then click on Save .

-Configure Repositories
+Create Repositories

 We will now create and configure the repositories.
-First step is to configure to pre-defined repository for the future snapshot modules built.
+Let's start with the repository for the future built snapshot modules: